bomanimc/safewalks-logo-vote-count/README.md

 This repository contains a simple proof-of-concept approach for counting votes for Safewalks logo designs that have been submitted as comments on the Safewalks Instagram account.
 [See an example of the public logo selection polls here](https://www.instagram.com/p/CNoSB5ZDGfI/).

+### Console Script Approach (Somewhat tedious but more thorough)
+This approach uses a simple button click triggered in your browsers JS console to repeatedly click the comment pagination button.
+Once the process is done, you can run a script in the browser to gather the results.

+### Chrome Extensions Approach (Convenient but less thorough)
 This approach uses a free Chrome extension called [Web Scraper](https://chrome.google.com/webstore/detail/web-scraper-free-web-scra/jnhgnonknehpejjnehehllkliplmbmhn/related?hl=en) to scrape comments from a given post on Instagram.
 Afterward, the scraped data is downloaded as a CSV.
 The CSV is then processed by a simple Node.js script that uses a regular expression to pull numbers from each comment and counts their frequencies to determine the final voting results.

+---

-This program is not meant to be comprehensive, 'clean', or optimally efficient.
+Neither program is not meant to be comprehensive, 'clean', or optimally efficient.
 Any contributions to improve this tool/workflow by members of the Safewalks team are welcome (as PRs, forks, rewrites, etc)!

 ## Usage
+### Console Scripting Approach
+See instructions in `script.js`.

+### Chrome Extension Approach
 - Download the [Web Scraper Chrome Extension](https://chrome.google.com/webstore/detail/web-scraper-free-web-scra/jnhgnonknehpejjnehehllkliplmbmhn/related?hl=en).
 - Open Chrome DevTools.
 - Go to the 'Web Scraper' tab.